Lilium mackliniae: Cultivation

 The flowers can be cultivated in various ways.
 They grow well in humus soil that remains moist and is sheltered from direct summer sunlight.
 They can be grown as bulbs and seeds.

-The seeds need to be covered with compost about 5mm deep and need to be in a cool, but well-lit space.
+The seeds need to be covered with compost about 5 mm deep and need to be in a cool, but well-lit space.
 Artificial heat can prevent germination and they only germinate in the spring after they have been chilled or frozen in the winter.
 They can be grown in small pots and then repotted or planted outside.
 This is because the area in which they are from, Ukhrul, has wet summers and cold, dry winters.

 Use

 The lily has medicinal properties which is used in treating skin and stomach problems.

 History

 Mythical origin

 It was believed that the plant can only be grown on the tops of the Shirui Hill as the British attempted to move it, but it wasn't working.
 Also, the Ukhrul Village believe that a princess lived on the hill with her lover Shirui and after she died, she still waits for him and the flower comes from the soil she is buried from.
 Another legend is that the daughter of goddess Philava named Lily protects these hills.
 The third story is that the two lovers jumped from the cliffs to their death and thus came the flower.
 The flower is called Kashong Timrawon traditionally and is believed to represent kindness, protection, prosperity, and a happy life.